Empress of Mars: Synopsis

 In the present, NASA finds the words "God save the Queen" made of rocks buried under the Mars ice cap.
 Witnessing this, the Twelfth Doctor, Bill, and Nardole venture to Mars in 1881 to investigate and discover that the planet is occupied by human soldiers from Victorian Britain.
 Nardole goes back into the TARDIS, but it departs for unexplained reasons, returning to the university in the present day.
 Nardole asks Missy for help getting back.

 The humans have befriended an Ice Warrior they have named Friday.
-Captain Catchglove says they rescued Friday from his crashed spaceship while on patrol in Africa.
+Captain Catchlove says they rescued Friday from his crashed spaceship while on patrol in Africa.
 In exchange, Friday allowed the soldiers to use his species' technology to travel to Mars, establish a small breathable atmosphere within a cavern, and mine the planet.
 The Doctor surmises that Friday is using them to access his hive.
 They soon unearth the tomb of the Ice Empress.
 Despite Colonel Godsacre's order to not approach it, one guard inadvertently revives the Ice Empress, Iraxxa.

 Iraxxa's awakening leads to a confrontation with the humans.
 Friday tells Iraxxa it has been 5,000 years, and Mars' surface is uninhabitable; the Doctor asks Iraxxa to show mercy and gain help from the humans.
 Dismissing the Doctor and the soldiers, she asks Bill for her opinion, as a fellow woman.
 She decides to relent based on Bill's word, but then a soldier suddenly fires his rifle, the shot harmlessly glancing off Iraxxa's helmet.
 Provoked, she returns fire.
-Catchglove takes command, traps Iraxxa and Friday within the tomb, and locks up the Doctor, Bill, and Godsacre.
+Catchlove takes command, traps Iraxxa and Friday within the tomb, and locks up the Doctor, Bill, and Godsacre.
 Inside the tomb, Iraxxa starts reviving more Ice Warriors.

 As the Ice Warriors launch their attack, Friday allies himself with the Doctor and Bill after freeing them and helps the Doctor gain control of the mining device.
 The Doctor threatens to use it to bury them all under the ice cap.
-Catchglove holds Iraxxa at knifepoint and attempts to force her to help him pilot a spaceship back to Earth.
-Godsacre manages to surprise Catchglove and kill him, then begs Iraxxa to kill him.
+Catchlove holds Iraxxa at knifepoint and attempts to force her to help him pilot a spaceship back to Earth.
+Godsacre manages to surprise Catchlove and kill him, then begs Iraxxa to kill him.
 Iraxxa calls off the attack in exchange for Godsacre pledging himself to the Ice Warriors.
-The Doctor covertly contacts Alpha Centauri to assist the Ice Warriors.
+To assist the Ice Warriors, the Doctor covertly contacts Alpha Centauri, a representative of the Galactic Federation he first met in his third incarnation.

 The Doctor and Bill help Godsacre leave the message that NASA will discover.
 Nardole then re-appears with the TARDIS, with Missy piloting the ship.
 She expresses concern about the Doctor's well-being.